-Ross Minerd was born in 1902 in Smithfield, Fayette County, PA, the son of Charles B. and Ada (Tressler) Minerd.
+Ross Minerd was born on April 23, 1902 in Smithfield, Fayette County, PA, the son of Charles B. and Ada (Tressler) Minerd.
 At an early age he began working in the coal fields of the Uniontown region of Fayette County.

 At age 22, on Sept.
 21, 1924, Ross married 17-year-old Ida Mae Keefer (1907-1996), the daughter of Charles and Josephine (Hagan or Llewellyn) Keefer.
 The wedding was held in Galloway, Barbour County, WV, by the hand of Rev. Antonio Gigliotti of the local Baptist Church.
 On her marriage license, Ida claimed to be 21, and at the time, she lived in Nutter Fort, Harrison County, WV.
 View their marriage license.